C0dy3/AI_project/README.md

 ## Installation

-To run this project, you'll need to have Python 3.12+ installed along with the following dependencies:
+To run this project, you'll need to have Python 3.11 installed along with the following dependencies:
+<b>This experimental branch is running older versions of libraries because of some bugs in newer version, python 3.11 is required</b>

 1. Clone this repository:
  ```bash